shubhamdsk/Js-Refresher/README.md

 # Js-Refresher
-some of important concepts of javascript are explained here,
+Some of important Concepts of Javascript are explained here,

-1.objects
+1.Objects

 2.Normal function